-If the iron-on doesn’t stick you can reapply the backing and apply the heat cycle again.
+If the iron-on doesn't stick you can reapply the backing and apply the heat press again.

-Now I can say how I really feel without actually saying it all!
+Now we can say how we really feel without actually saying it all!

 Looking at this picture now, I think the socks are on backward.
 But hey, you get the point!
 LOL!

 When you make these comfy socks please share a photo!
 We'd love to see it.

 Our Crafting Essentials List:

 - The Cricut Cutting Machine is easily our favorite crafting tool.
 We use it in so many of our tutorials!

 - These MakerX Crafting Tools are perfect for keeping in the craft room, and are always ready when you need them!

 - This Fiskars Paper Trimmer is easy to use and cuts nicely without frayed edges.

 - These Scotch Precision Scissors cut like a dream and you get multiple pairs in a pack!